Terms & Conditions

 6.4 We will be entitled to change the charges at the end of the initial term and any extended term.
 We will also be entitled to change the charges at any time if we have to pay extra costs as a result of any change to the law which affects how we perform the services and which comes into force after the date of this contract.

 6.5 We will send you invoices for any extra charges (plus VAT if this applies).

 6.6 You must pay each invoice due, within 30 days of the date of the invoice.
 We would prefer you to pay the invoice by making a payment to our bank account, but we also accept cheques and card payments.

 6.7 If you fail to make any payment due to us under the contract by the due date for payment, without affecting any of the action we can take under clause 8 (Ending the contract), the following will apply.

 6.7.1 You will pay interest on the overdue amount from the due date until you pay the amount you owe, whether before or after a court judgment.
 Interest under this clause will be added each day at 8% a year above the Bank of England’s bank rate (but will be 8% a year for any period when that bank rate is below 0%).

-6.7.2 We may suspend all services until you have paid us in full.
+6.7.2 We may suspend all services until you have paid us any amounts due under the contract (and any other contracts we may have in place with you from time to time) in full.

 6.8 You must pay us all amounts due under the contract without taking off, or off-setting against, any amount we may owe you (other than any tax which may be required by law).